ndexbio/ndex2-client/README.md

 * **node**: node object or node id
 * **attribute_name**: attribute name
-* **values**: the values of the attribute
+* **values**: A value or list of values of the attribute
 * **type**: the datatype of the attribute values, defaults to the python datatype of the values.
 * **subnetwork**: the id of the subnetwork to which this attribute applies.

 **get_node_attribute(node, attribute_name, subnetwork=None)**

-Get the values of an attribute of a node, where the node may be specified by its id or passed in as an object.
+Get the value(s) of an attribute of a node, where the node may be specified by its id or passed in as an object.

 * **node**: node object or node id
 * **attribute_name**: attribute name
 * **subnetwork**: the id of the subnetwork (if any) to which this attribute applies.

+**get_node_attribute_objects(node, attribute_name)**

+Get the attribute objects for a node attribute name, where the node may be specified by its id or passed in as an object.
+The node attribute objects include datatype and subnetwork information.
+An example of networks that include subnetworks are Cytoscape collections stored in NDEx.

+* **node**: node object or node id
+* **attribute_name**: attribute name

 **get_node_attributes(node)**

-Get the attributes of a node, where the node may be specified by its id or passed in as an object.
+Get the attribute objects of a node, where the node may be specified by its id or passed in as an object.

 * **node**: node object or node id

 **get_nodes()**

-Returns an iteratable structure containing the objects for all nodes in the network
+Returns an iterator over node ids as keys and node objects as values.

 ### **Edges**

-**create_edge(source, target, interaction, edge=None)**
+**create_edge(source, target, interaction)**

 Create a new edge in the network by specifying source-interaction-target